 Here’s how SoLo Funds works: you create a listing.
 You explain how much money you need, how long it will take to pay it back, and other details.
 After you publish your listing, it gets put up in the marketplace.
 The marketplace is where the lenders are, metaphorically swiping through loan requests until they find one they want to fund.
 As you borrow and repay loans, the lenders will rate you.
 This rating is your “social score”, and it tells other lenders how reliable or risky you are.
 The higher your score, the bigger the loan you can request.

-LenMe works in pretty much the same way.
-In LenMe, however, the borrowers have all the power.
-The borrower creates a listing explaining how much they need, why, etc. The lenders then compete to offer the borrower the best terms.
+Lenme works in pretty much the same way, except that with Lenme, borrowers have more power.
+The borrower creates a listing explaining how much they need and the loan term they want.
+The lenders then compete to offer the borrower the best terms.
+Instead of a credit score, borrowers are assigned a Lenme score that gives investors an idea of how risky the loan may be.
 The borrower looks at all their offers and picks the one they like best.
+However, this is not exactly a low-cost way to borrow.
+Many investors will request loan APRs ranging from 100% to 200%, even for borrowers with relatively good credit.

 Possible Finance review: What you need to know